schollz/kiki/doc/content/overview.md

 # Overview

-KiKi is a distributed social network that you can use off the grid, which provides secure end-to-end communication with people inside your social circle.
+High level: KiKi is a distributed social network that you can use off the grid, which provides secure end-to-end communication with people inside your social circles.

+Medium level: Kiki is like a poor-man's mailservice.
+Every user in Kiki is a mail carrier.
+They carry mail for other people and receive mail from other people.
+Letters are sealed using special encryption that only allows the recipient (friends, public) to read them.

-All the information in the network is stored in **Letters** that are sealed in special cryptographically secure **Envelopes**.
+Low level: All the information in the network is stored in **Letters** that are sealed in special cryptographically secure **Envelopes**.
 In KiKi, you - the **Person** - are essentially a pair of keys used for [asymetrical cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 These keys are used to open Envelopes and seal and sign Letters.
 You interact with with KiKi through a **Feed** that displays the contents of all Letters that you can open.
 These letters are downloaded to your computer, so you can access the Feed anytime, even off-line.

 Everyone on KiKi also carries Letters addressed to others.
 This makes KiKi distributed, because everyone is a mailman/mail-woman.
 Once two people encounter each other on LAN or when connecting to a public server, they will exchange Letters that they carried for each other.
 This ensures that the network can exist as a mesh, outside of the realm of ISPs.
 It also ensures that no federated servers are necessary, it will work with a few people that can connect onto a local network.